Chapter 15.465

 15.465.100 Accessory Dwelling Units (ADUs)

 A. Purpose.
-The purpose of this section is to allow for and regulate the establishment of accessory dwelling units (ADUs) within, attached to, or detached from single-family dwellings while preserving the character and property values of single-family neighborhoods.
+The purpose of this section is to allow for and regulate the establishment of accessory dwelling units (ADUs) on all lots in zoning districts that allow for detached dwelling units while preserving the character and property values of residential low density neighborhoods.
 The purposes of accessory dwelling unit provisions are to:

 1. Fully utilize residential housing supply in existing neighborhoods while preserving neighborhood character.